-- There are no individual or team foul limits in 3-on-3 half-court competition.
+- 3) There are no individual or team foul limits in 3-on-3 half-court competition.
 However, misconduct will result in a warning to the player and coach.
 Continual misconduct or flagrant and intentional fouling will result in player dismissal. - 4) An offensive player, including the shooter, may remain in the free throw lane for only three seconds.
 The penalty for this infraction is loss of possession. - 5) A player making a throw-in shall have five seconds to release the ball.
 The penalty for taking more than five seconds shall be loss of possession.

-h.
-Points of emphasis

-- 1) It is a violation for player to "double dribble." - Concerning optional adaptations: A player may take two steps beyond what is allowable.
-However, if the player scores, "travels," or escapes the defense as a result

-4. Unified Sports 3-on-3 Competition
+- h.
+Points of emphasis - 1) It is a violation for player to "double dribble." - 2) Concerning optional adaptations: A player may take two steps beyond what is allowable.
+However, if the player scores, "travels," or escapes the defense as a result - 4.
+Unified Sports Team Competition (including 3-on-3 & 5 player full court) - a.

-- a.
 The roster shall contain a proportionate number of athletes and partners. - b.
-During competition, the lineup shall never exceed three athletes and two partners at any time (two athletes and one partner for 3-on-3). - c.
-Each team shall have an adult non-playing coach responsible for the lineup and conduct of the team during competition. - d.
-Team and Players - A team may have up to five players, which includes three starters and two substitutes. - 2) Half-court basketball is a game of three-on-three.
+Team and Players - 1) Half-court basketball is a game of three-on-three.
+Each team must start the game with three players.
+A team may drop below 3 after the start of the game due to player injury or illness but must have 3 to start the game.
 For Unified 3v3, the ratio will be 1 athlete and 1 partner.
-A team may drop below a minimum of 2 athletes or will have to forfeit the game.
+A team may not drop below a minimum of 2 athletes or will have to forfeit the game. - 2) 5-player full court: five players are required to start a game.
+There can never be more than 3 athletes and 2 partners on the court at any time and there can never be more partners in the lineup than athletes at any time. - 3) Failure to adhere to the required ratio results in a forfeit. - d.
+Each team shall have an adult non-playing coach responsible for the lineup and conduct of the team during competition.